-All three of the subthemes addressed in this volume on "practicing democracy" - arenas, processes, ruptures - resonate in the life and career of August Bebel.
-Consider the economic, social, and political arenas in which Bebel first made his mark.
-The Kingdom of Saxony was a cradle of German Social Democracy: it provided the political launching pad that propelled Bebel into the Reichstag in February 1867 and then, in 1881, into the Saxon Landtag.
-On many issues - public school fees, religious instruction, state-sponsored fire insurance, women's and child labour, and industrial safety - the Social Democrats in Saxony's Landtag tested the limits of doctrinal purity during the 1880s in ways they could
+All three of the subthemes addressed in this volume on "practicing democracy"-arenas, processes, ruptures-resonate in the life and career of August Bebel.
+Due to limits of space I can reflect on just one of these three.
+Consider the economic, social, and political arenas in which Bebel made his mark before 1890.
+The Kingdom of Saxony, a cradle of German Social Democracy, provided the political launching pad that propelled Bebel into the Reichstag in February 1867 and then, in 1881, into the Saxon Landtag.
+On many issues-public school fees, religious instruction, state-sponsored fire insurance, women's and child labour, and industrial safety-the Social Democrats in Saxony's Landtag tested the limits of doctrinal purity during the 1880s in ways they could not in the Reichstag, where debate on great issues of the day required clear statements of Social Democratic principles.9